JeffKerpan/Bowl/README.md

 `npm run test`

-I tried to come up with plenty of examples for the tests.
+I tried to come up with plenty of examples for the tests as bowling can have so many different outcomes depending on what is rolled and when.